k3jph/k3jph.github.io/coat-of-arms.md

 In contemporary use, the crest may appear above the arms on letterheads, documents, and regalia, or on its own when the context calls for a simplified emblem.
-In such settings, Eckbert, the sable martlet, serves not only as a visual anchor, but as a quiet representative of the ideals behind the arms: learning, discipline, and a certain restless precision.
+In such settings, Eckbert—the sable martlet—serves not only as a visual anchor, but as a quiet representative of the ideals behind the arms: learning, discipline, and a certain restless precision.